Meeting and surpassing all audience expectations every day, Rush Limbaugh talent on loan from God.

 Those are the three possibilities.

-By a uniform margin of 3%, Clinton still wins, although just barely, Silver said.
+If the polls understate Trump support by 3%, by a uniform margin of 3%, Clinton still wins, although just barely, Silver said.

-But no matter Nate Silver today is declaring 2016 polls less reliable than prior years, maybe hedging his bets a little bit, maybe covering the old dairy air just a little bit here.
+But no matter, Nate Silver today is declaring 2016 polls less reliable than prior years, maybe hedging his bets a little bit, maybe covering the old dairy air just a little bit here.

 It just means what we've been trying to pound into people's heads for the longest time.